Prag8855/aab/content/guides/german-health-insurance.md

 ## Public health insurance

-89% of German residents have [public health insurance](/glossary/gesetzliche%20Krankenversicherung).[^2] For many people, it's the only option.
+89% of Germans have [public health insurance](/glossary/gesetzliche%20Krankenversicherung).[^2] It's often the only option.

-Public health insurance is not provided by the state.
-It's provided by non-profit insurance funds called *Krankenkassen*.
+Public health insurance is provided by non-profit insurance funds called *[[Krankenkassen]]*.
+It's not provided by the state.
 The cost and coverage is almost the same for all *Krankenkassen*.

 ### Cost of public health insurance